 We will continue to communicate updates as we have them.
 As always, please reach out to your student's advisor with questions or concerns.

 Here is what to expect over the next few weeks:

 Avalon will begin using our Distance Learning procedures on April 6th.
 Please see here for a more detailed explanation: Avalon's Distance Learning Plan.

 The end of the third quarter has been rescheduled for Friday, April 10th.

 New seminars in the High School will start on Monday, April 13th.
 Students will work with their advisors to enroll in any new seminars.
 More information can be found here: Seminar schedules and descriptions

 Avalon's school day will begin at 9:00am with advisory check-ins via Zoom or phone.
 Students will work with their advisor to create a plan for the day.
 They should work on projects, check Headrush for class assignments, stay active, and take care of themselves.

-We will offer a weekly meal pick-up time at Avalon.
-Curbside pick up will be held on Mondays, starting April 6th, from 11:00 am to 1:30 pm, and will include a week’s worth of lunch.
+Meal Delivery/Pick-up Options for families.
+Curbside pick up will be held on Mondays from 11:00 am to 1:30 pm and includes a week’s worth of breakfasts and lunches.
 Families may order lunches and bagged breakfasts for students and any other children under the age of 18 in the household.
 If you would like to order meals, please complete the online order form linked here.
-There will be a new order form each week throughout the school closure period.

 Our team of social workers will continue to work with students and are happy to connect families to additional resources.
 Please email your student’s advisor if more support is needed.